DeviantCord/DeviantCord-Site/blog/2023-10-18-deviantcord4-upcoming-release.md

 ## When will DeviantCord 4 release?
-I am pleased to announce that I have been making significant progress on DeviantCord 4 and plan on having it released by Mid Novemember.
+I am pleased to announce that I have been making significant progress on DeviantCord 4 and plan on having it released by Mid-November.
 However, it could happen soon, as soon as a production build of DeviantCord 4 is ready I will immediately make preperations to migrate the current bot and post an announcement here and in Discord.